taskcluster/taskcluster-lib-pulse/README.md

 method's Promise will not resolve until all message-handling has completed and the channel is closed.

-When a message is received, `handleMessage` is called (asynchronously) with a message of the form:
+When a message is received, the message handler (second positional argument) is called (asynchronously) with a message of the form:

 ```javascript
 {